Define your naming convention

 Naming considerations

-In addition to defining the naming components, you must also consider the order in which the naming components should be listed, if and what type of delimiters you should use between components, and take into account the different naming rules associated with resources types.
+In addition to defining the naming components, you must also consider the order in which the naming components are listed and what type of delimiters (if any) should appear between components.
+Also take into account the different naming rules that are associated with resources types.

 Scope

-All Azure resource types have a scope that defines the level of that resource and that the resource names must be unique.
-A resource must have a unique name within its scope.
+All Azure resource types have a scope that defines the level of that resource.
+Also, A resource must have a unique name within its scope.

-For example, a virtual network has a resource group scope, which means that there can be only one network named vnet-prod-westus-001 in a given resource group.
-Other resource groups could have their own virtual network named vnet-prod-westus-001.
+For example, a virtual network has the scope of a resource group, which means that there can be only one network named vnet-prod-westus-001 in a specific resource group.
+Other resource groups can also have virtual networks named vnet-prod-westus-001, but each resource group can have only one with that name.
 Subnets are scoped to virtual networks, so each subnet within a virtual network must have a distinct name.

 Diagram that shows the scope levels for Azure resource names.